Tea for you…

 What – and how – to eat at afternoon tea

-Use your fingers for sandwich products (they’re called finger sandwiches for a reason).
+Use your fingers for sandwich products.
 For your scone, break it with your fingers rather than using a knife, and add butter, cream or jam to each section – whether you add the cream or jam first is up to you (which is correct is a big debate, which we’ll not go into).
 Finally, don’t dunk your biscuits or pastries in your tea.

-Finger sandwiches: Never (God in Heaven) serve big stotties or doorsteps for afternoon tea.
+Finger sandwiches: Never serve big stotties or doorsteps for afternoon tea.
 A nice afternoon tea features modestly filled finger sandwiches made with thinly sliced bread, no crusts and no sloppy filling to ruin your dress.
 Fillings should be cut into tiny pieces so small bites can be taken.
-We recommend cucumber (naturally), egg mayo (not sloppy) with cress, ham and mustard, smoked salmon and cream cheese, and Coronation chicken (always).
+We recommend cucumber (naturally), egg mayo (not sloppy) with cress, ham and mustard, smoked salmon and cream cheese, and Coronation chicken.

 Tea bread